 Photo Credit: All images from Clipart.com

-National Engineers Week, February 17–23, is designed to foster interest in the myriad of ways that engineering helps shape the modern world.
+National Engineers Week, February 18–24, is held annually during the week of George Washington's birth.
+Designed to foster interest in the myriad of ways that engineering helps shape the modern world, the event highlights the various ways engineering affects us.
 From the roads we drive on to our entertainment options and from the wonders of the world to the lure of the unknown, engineering touches our lives daily and holds the promise of discoveries yet to come.

 This year's event is designed to raise awareness of all the ways engineering contributes to our daily lives and foster interest in future generations of engineers.
-“Celebrate Awesome” is the 2013 theme, and it invites participants to celebrate engineers and all the interesting things they do.
+“Engineers: Inspiring Wonder” is the 2018 theme, and it invites participants to celebrate past achievements and dream about the next big innovation.

 Science NetLinks and AAAS have developed a number of resources that will help encourage the budding engineers amongst your students and interest those in your classroom who aren't sure why engineering is relevant to their lives.
 We hope you find them useful.